-Triple Chocolate Stout Brownies With Nuts– a decadent dessert that uses three different types of chocolate plus a delicious chocolate stout beer.
+Triple Chocolate Stout Brownies With Nuts is a decadent dessert containing three different types of chocolate plus a delicious chocolate stout beer.

-Very easy to make and delicious, this brownies are all you need to calm an acute chocolate craving.
+Very easy to make and delicious, these brownies are all you need to calm an acute chocolate craving.

-I also make a lot of research and enjoy to learn about ways to make amazing recipes with good, quality ingredients.
+I also do a lot of research and enjoy learning how to make amazing recipes with good, quality ingredients.

-As I am not a beer drinker, I do not know a great deal about them, so it was interesting to go through the book and learn new things.
+As I am not a beer drinker, I do not know much about them, so it was interesting to go through the book and learn new things.